-- Will adopt the website polices standards - Responsible for ongoing maintenance of information and services delivered through website - Provide their own resource for the planning, creation, operation and retirement of website
+- Compliance and adoption of the website polices and standards - Responsible for ongoing maintenance of information and services delivered through website - Responsible for planning, creation, operation, and retirement of the website

-1.8 Guidelines Category
+1.10 Guidelines Category

-The Navigation elements described in chapter 4 is categorized as one of the following:
+The Navigation elements described in chapter 3 is categorized as one of the following:

-Required: Agencies/Authorities are expected to mandatorily comply with the guidelines which has been categorised as 'Required' in the following section.
-The websites will be checked against these guidelines when audits for compliance are undertaken or for the purpose of quality certification.
+Required: Government entities are expected to comply with the guidelines which has been categorised as 'Required' in the following section.
+The websites will be checked against these guidelines when audits for compliance are undertaken.

-Recommended: Agencies/Authorities may refer to the guidelines as the industry best practice which has been categorised as 'Recommended' practices in this document.
+Recommended: Government entities may refer to the guidelines as the industry best practice which has been categorised as 'Recommended' practices in this document.
 These have been drawn from good practices and conventions that have been proved successful and helped the organisation achieve high quality benchmark.

-1.9 Priorities
+1.11 Priorities

-Each of the standards in this document in chapter 5 is ranked with one of the following Priority Levels based on W3c standards:
+Each of the standards in this document in chapter 4 is ranked with one of the following Priority Levels based on W3c standards: